Liveaboard Diving in Panama

 HOW TO GET THERE & PORTS OF DEPARTURE

 Many international flights arrive at Tocumen International in Panama City daily.
 There are many domestic airports around the country.
-Departure point of our liveaboard safaris is Puerto Pedegral.
-Within 5 km of Puerto Pedegral is international airport Enrique Malek, located in the city of David.
+The departure point of our liveaboard safaris is Puerto Pedegral.
+Within 5 km of Puerto Pedegral is the international airport Enrique Malek, located in the city of David.
 The international flight terminal receives numerous daily flights from Copa Airlines and Air Panama.